sbhagerty/BrandeisLibrarySummeR/README.md

 # Brandeis Library SummeR of R

 This is the repo for the Brandeis SummeR of R series.
-A weekly series offerred on Tuesdays and Thursdays that will be 12-1:30 in the Vershbow classroom in Goldfarb at the Brandeis Library.
+A weekly series offerred on Tuesdays and Thursdays that will be 12-1:30 in Gerstenzang 135.

 Each session will start with a 30 minute tutorial and then in the following hour  you can apply what we've learned or work on your own project with R, with experienced R users around to help troubleshoot (and maybe also commiserate a little) when you get stuck!